-- b.
-When 2-3 observations are entered per dimension staff will finalize the TSG checkpoint. - c.
-Checkpoints will be completed on time.
-If staff are struggling to maintain the checkpoint timeline, they should notify their supervisor at least two weeks prior to the checkpoint is due. - 2.
-At the end of each assessment checkpoint staff will generate TSG reports to be used as discussion points when meeting with families for Family Conferences and goal setting.
-Copies of reports will be given to the family. - 3.
-The TSG Family Conference Form will be used during the Family Conference a minimum of twice a year.
+- 1. For every checkpoint staff will enter a minimum of one observation for each DRDP Measure. - a.
+Checkpoints will be completed by the checkpoint due date.
+If staff are struggling to maintain the checkpoint timeline, they should notify their supervisor at least two weeks prior to the checkpoint is due.
+Checkpoints will not be completed sooner than 2 weeks before the due date. - 2.
+At the end of each checkpoint staff will generate the ChildPlus Parent Report to be used as discussion points when meeting with families for Family Conferences and Educational Home visits.
 Staff will record family input directly onto this form and staff and parents will sign the report.
-A copy of the TSG Family Conference Form will be given to the family. - 4.
+A copy of the ChildPlus Parent Report will be given to the family. - 3.
 Part year programs will have three checkpoint assessment period.
 Full year programs will have four checkpoint assessment periods.